What you need to know

 All orthodontists had to become dentists first as part of their training, but only about six percent of dentists continued on with their schooling to become licensed orthodontists.
 While some family and cosmetic dentists may occasionally place braces or experiment with Invisalign, it is important to note that they are not orthodontists.
 Only an orthodontist is a formally trained and licensed dental specialist in the diagnosis, prevention and treatment of dental and facial irregularities.

-Dr. Felty continued beyond becoming a dentist, to be a certified and university trained orthodontist.
+Dr. Felty and Dr. Thong continued beyond becoming a dentist, to be a certified and university trained orthodontist.
 This required the completion of four years of college (Bachelors of Science) followed by four years of dental school (DMD) and an additional two year postdoctoral program in orthodontics and dentofacial orthopedics (Masters of Science and Certificate in Orthodontics and Dentofacial Orthopedics).
-Through extensive training, Dr. Felty has mastered the skills necessary to manage tooth movement and guide facial development and to focus her practice exclusively on the orthodontic needs of children and adults.
+Through extensive training, Dr. Felty and Dr. Thong has mastered the skills necessary to manage tooth movement and guide facial development and to focus their practice exclusively on the orthodontic needs of children and adults.

 Orthodontics isn’t just one thing we do, it’s the only thing we do.
 All day.
 Every day.